Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Introduction

-In our study, we aim to determine if there is an alignment with the types of criteria that are set between domain experts, lay users, and those generated by LLMs to better understand where to involve domain experts in the evaluation workflow.
-Our research is guided by the following questions.
+In our study, we aim to examine the alignment between the types of criteria created by domain experts, lay users, and LLMs to better determine the potential roles each may have in the evaluation workflow.
+Building on previous research that introduced the concept of \textit{``criteria drift''}~\cite{shankar2024validates}, or the evolution of evaluation criteria as users transition from creating them based on prompts \textit{(a priori)} to refining them after reviewing outputs \textit{(a posteriori)}~\cite{shankar2024validates}, we also design our study to investigate how these criteria may change across different phases.
+Our research is guided by the following questions: